wongsinglam/Semi_Labelme/README.md

 ## Description
 [Labelme](https://github.com/wkentaro/labelme) is an image annotation tool for machine learning and deep learning inspired by [1, 2].
 This tool has great impact in the development of object detection and segmentation with deep learning.
 Thanks to [Wada's contribution](https://github.com/wkentaro/labelme) [3], Labelme is developed and many researchers enjoy great benefits from it.

-This repo is an extension of Wada's work [3], we extend Labelme with Deep learning, consequently, we can speed up annotating images with the assistance of deep learning.
-In this repo, we use mmdetection [4], a famous detection toolbox, to achieve semi-automated annotating images so that users can use detector to get annotations without manually annotating.
+This repository is an extension of Wada's work [3], we extend Labelme with Deep learning, consequently, we can speed up annotating images with the assistance of deep learning.
+In this repo, we use mmdetection [4], a famous detection toolbox, to achieve semi-automated annotating images so that users can use the detector to provide annotated images without manual annotations.

 ## Installation
 - Python environment and we recommand Python 3.7.